-On this International Day of Nonviolence, we spoke with the Antoinette Uwimana, the Country Director for Women for Women International – Rwanda.
-Though we celebrate women’s accomplishments for peace every day, this year we highlight the history, strides, and long-term investment women in Rwanda have made in peace, tolerance, understanding, non-violence, and the stability of their communities.
+We spoke with Antoinette Uwimana, the Country Director for Women for Women International – Rwanda to reflect on the journey women in Rwanda have taken since the 1994 genocide against the Tutsi.
+After surviving the sexual and gender-based violence that comes with conflict, women were left with the burden of rebuilding their lives.
+Join us in remembering the history, strides, and long-term investment women in Rwanda have made in peace, tolerance, understanding, and the stability of their communities.

 The first thing we do is help women find hope.

 We work with the most marginalized women but also women who have been impacted by the conflict and genocide in Rwanda.

 After the genocide, lives were shattered completely.
 There was so much destruction of their lives, of the things that would help them survive.